rcfgroup/headfake/docs/tutorials/tutorial2.md

 headfake /path/to/tutorial2.yml
 ```

-The output will show some individuals are now flagged as deceased, along with optional additional fields containing the date of death, and the age at which they died.
+The output will show some individuals are now flagged as deceased, along with additional fields containing the date of death, and the age at which they died (these are optional and can be omitted from the field).
 The likelihood of death is calculated according to the risk of death supplied for the particular age ranges.
 Internally, patient aging is simulated and the likelihood of death determined accordingly.

 ## Changing generated data using a transformer